athomasq/athomasq.github.io/essays/steve.md

 **STEVE:** *(dismissively)*  Oh, Jim.
 Yeah, well, I don't know about that.
 They don't really know what it takes to play in the big time.

 **Stephen:**  I also talked to Stevie at Steven Capital.
-To be honest he was a bit reserved, thought I'm not quite sure why.
+To be honest he was a bit reserved.
 He said he had doubts about Mike's leadership ability.
 Couldn't really compare him with any of his founders.

 **STEVE:**  Hmm.